PSHE Curriculum Intent:

 What are our assessments?

-Students also complete an assessment sheet at the beginning of each new unit, outlining their confidence and prior knowledge on key aspects of the unit.
+Students complete an assessment sheet at the beginning of each new unit, outlining their confidence and prior knowledge on key aspects of the unit.
 This sheet is glued into exercise books and revisited at the end of the unit, where students can indicate their progress in each aspect.

 Throughout each Unit of Work, pieces of extended writing are completed, along with opportunities for pupils to respond to key questions.
 Students also focus on key terminology in order to support improvements in Literacy.